Module scenariogeneration.xosc.xosc_reader

 def read_entry(self, catalog_reference, catalog_path):

-"""read_entry loads and reads a catalog directly (both load_catalog, and parse)
+"""read_entry loads and reads a catalog directly (both load_catalog,

 The catalog will still be loaded and can be used with parse after this.